 Chicago was an early adopter of incubators.
 The Industrial Council of Nearwest Chicago (ICNC), which launched the Fulton-Carroll Center, was created in 1980 and at the time was one of the nation’s largest business incubators in the country.
 More than 30 years later, the 416,000-sq.-ft. facility houses more than 100 tenants in what has become an urban landscape dotted with dozens of like-minded neighbors.

 To continue that innovation, Chicago recently established UI LABS on the former Goose Island site.
 It was created to bring top talent from universities, civic organizations and industry professionals to collaborate and pursue innovation in regard to economic development in the Midwest.
 The formal launch was three years ago, however by the end of 2016, UI LABS had already grown to a $17.6 million operation with 300-plus partners across 34 states.
+Established within UI Labs is the Digital Manufacturing and Design Innovation Institute, which was recently renamed to Manufacturing Timex Design, or MxD.

 New incubators have opened their doors in Chicago, existing ones have expanded, some more than once, while others have announced new ventures that will be up and running within the year.
 In virtually every case, the focus is on the industries for which the city has a global reputation.